kaitlynduong21/60_wrapBinarySearch/README.md

 **1. What does its graph look like?**

-  The graph of log2x is the log of 2^x reflected along the line y = x.
+  The graph of log2x is the graph of 2^x reflected along the line y = x.
 It has a vertical asymptote at y = 0 as x can never be negative and it has a horizontal asymptote.
 The graph is an increasing function but increases at a decreasing rate.
 As x gets larger, the graph flattens out and the rate of change decreases.

 ## recursive solution

 **0. The Problem**

+  Given an ordered list of length n, return
-  Return the index of the first instance of a given value in an ordered list using binary search.
+    - the index of a given value
+    - -2 if the given value is not in the list

 **1. State the recursive abstraction**

-  When asked to find the index of a given value, the recursive abstraction can find the given value in a list half the size of the previous list (in the first loop, the original list).
+  When I am asked to find the index of a given value or return -2 if the index is not in the list, the recursive abstraction can find the index of given value in an ordered list of length n/2 or that the value does not exist in the list.

 **2. Identify the parts of this solution that correspond to the six parts of a generalized recomparecursive solution.**

-  Problem: return the index of the first instance of a given value
+  Problem: return the index of a given value or -2 if the value does not exist in the list

   Decision between base cases and recursive cases:

     Base Cases:

     if (low > high) //base case 0